Kosar1996/Leukocyte_Main_Sep_8/README.md

-**Leukocyte elasticity overrides.** If you need to override the leukocyte's Young's modulus (`cfg.solid.leukocyte.EL`) or Poisson ratio (`nuL`) away from the prestress file's own baked-in values, verify the override actually took effect (check `out.par.EL` after the run, not just `out.cfg.solid.leukocyte.EL`) — a previously-fixed bug in `apply_leukocyte_prestress_parameters` used to silently discard this override.
-The fix is in place, but this is the kind of thing worth a quick check given it failed silently once already.
+**Leukocyte elasticity overrides.** If you need to override the leukocyte's Young's modulus (`cfg.solid.leukocyte.EL`) or Poisson ratio (`nuL`) away from the prestress file's own baked-in values, verify the override actually took effect by checking out.par.EL after the run, not just out.cfg.solid.leukocyte.EL.

 ## Orphaned output files